charlie-mei/charlie-mei.github.io/_posts/2019-12-01-predicting_airbnb.md

 Since this project focused on the exploration of various machine learning tools, the best price model was based purely from a statistical point of view.
 Therefore, the best price model was the one that yielded the lowest root mean squared error (RMSE).

-## What models were tested?
+### What models were tested?

-The following supervised machine learning models were tried and tested as part of this project:
+The following supervised machine learning models were tested as part of this project:

 - linear regression
 - penalized linear regression (ridge and lasso)
 - random forest.

-## What were the final takeaways?
+### What were the final takeaways?

 Efforts were made to ensure that any additional features coming out of the original data were captured through feature engineering.
 Even though, it was found that linear regression models reached a level of RMSE that plateaued upon adding additional features into the model.
 This does make sense, as the more features that are added to such models, the higher likelihood of collinearity issues creeping in, giving rise to potential bias with the end modeling results.
 Additionally, penalized regression models will indeed place less emphasis on such correlated features, and so it is difficult to achieve any great leaps in RMSE using linear regression models.